gordonguthrie/rappel/README.md

 https://docs.docker.com/get-docker/

-You need to clone this repo, the `Pometo` repo.
+You need to clone this repo, and the `Pometo` repo. `Rappel` expectes `Pometo` to be installed as a sister repo next to it in the file system - the `docker-compose` file mounts the directory `../pometo`.
+If you put it somewhere else you will need to frig that file.

 `git clone git@github.com:gordonguthrie/pometo.git`
 `git clone git@github.com:gordonguthrie/rappel.git`